 Teaching Idea #3 – Writing an Animal Report

 Check out the newly revised section of my website featuring student reports on various animals including deer.
 This was a great project for my students.
 First students used a template to research specific facts about their animals.
-The facts were turned into a small piece of paper.
+The facts were turned into a short research paper.
 Students dressed up as their animals and had a ‘zoo-like museum.’
 Students answered questions about their animals as parents walked through.
 Students performed a little skit [the reason for the whistles some students are wearing] and refreshments were served.
-Learn more about this project at the link above.
+Learn more about this project at the link below.